samroberton/bureaucracy/doc/Tutorial.md

 Given that state is out of the way (managed by our state machines), the most annoying problem I find writing user interface code is cleanly writing the logic to make sure that the right components get rendered on the page with the right data.
-Writing my view functions is easily: after all, they're trivial.
+Writing my view functions is easy: after all, they're trivial.
 Making sure I wire everything up to call them at the right time with the right parameters — and doing it in a way that I can understand when I come back to it a week later — is the hard part.

 This is where the `bureaucracy.view` namespace comes in.  `bureaucracy.core` manages our state:  `bureaucracy.view` uses it to decide what views to render.